wasaviz/wasaviz.github.io/README.md

 ![image](https://github.com/wasaviz/wasaviz.github.io/blob/master/Images_video/all.PNG)

 The code is avalable in the Wasaviz   [github-repository](https://github.com/wasaviz/wasaviz.github.io.git), and the visualisation can be seen in our [github page](https://wasaviz.github.io/).
+You'll also find a video which show our visualisation at [visualisation-video](https://github.com/wasaviz/wasaviz.github.io/blob/master/Images_video/project_video.mp4).

 ### Dataset